 - I want inconspicuous speakers but not at the expense of sound quality and a convincing surround-sound movie experience.

-- I'm willing to pay extra to have speakers mounted in the walls and/or ceiling, hidden behind grille covers that blend in.
+- I'm willing to pay extra to have speakers mounted in the walls and/or ceiling, hidden behind grille covers that blend in — or even speakers that can disappear completely behind wall surfaces.

 Single Enclosure Speakers